Freeland 72 Excellent

 What's it like Living in Freeland?

-Freeland has a livability score of 69 out of 100 and is ranked #275 in Michigan and #6,654 in the USA.
-For each of the livability categories, we know that Freeland ranks very well for crime (B-), cost of living (A), education (B-), employment (A+) and housing (A+).
-Freeland does not score well for the following: amenities (F).
-It might be a good idea to take a closer look at each category to find out why.
+With a livability score of 71/100, Freeland is ranked #6,556 in the United States and #272 in Michigan.
+For each of the livability categories, we can establish that Freeland ranks very well for crime (B-), cost of living (A), employment (A+) and housing (A+).
+There are some categories that Freeland ranks poorly for, including: amenities (F).
+It might be worth taking a closer look to figure out why.

 Best Places to Live in and Around Freeland